 Unlike many other coaches, the Agile Coach works exclusively in companies.
 Private individuals cannot make use of him.
 This would make little sense in view of the areas of activity of an Agile Coach.
 Therefore the topic Business interested.
 If you prefer to coach people in the private sector, you should think about another training.

 As an Agile Coach, you do not necessarily have to work for other companies.
-You can just as well train to become an Agile Coach if you yourself are a managing director or executive employee of a company.
+You can just as easily train to become an Agile Coach if you yourself are a managing director or senior executive of a company.
 You should definitely consider this aspect when choosing a training course.
-As a managing director, you should think about training your Agile Coaches internally (in-house training).
+As Managing Director you should think about training your Agile Coaches internally (in-house training).